MdShafiqu/Skin-Lesion-Detection/README.md

 (tf_app) C:\my_repo> python main_app.py

-Open a browser and enter address- http://127.0.0.1:5000/ or suggested one from prompt to test the web app.
+Open a browser and enter address- http://127.0.0.1:5000/ or suggested address from the prompt to test the web app.